 Individualized programs must be based in departments that currently offer master's degree programs or graduate courses.

 The general regulations governing graduate education at NMU will apply to this program (e.g., transfer credit policies, time limitation requirements, grade point average for graduation, and credit requirements).
-Students are admitted to the graduate school as a “non-degree”-seeking student until an approved plan of study is on file.
+Students are admitted to the graduate school conditionally until an approved plan of study is on file.

-The plan of study must be approved by adviser, the department head representing the major discipline, and the Graduate Education Office before the plan may be initiated.
-No more than eight semester credit hours, taken before the plan of study has been approved will be accepted in the program.
+The plan of study must be approved by the advisor(s) and the Dean of the College of Graduate Studies and Research before the plan may be initiated.
+No more than eight semester credit hours taken before the plan of study has been approved will be accepted.

 For department information or additional degree requirements, click here